Provable Subspace Identification of Nonlinear Multi-view CCA: Theory

 Assuming an infinite feature dimension, i.e., $d_\mathcal{Z} \to \infty$, there exist orthogonal matrices $\mathbf{O}_i, \mathbf{O}_j \in O(r_{ij})$ such that,

-where $\mathbf{P}_{r_{ij}}$ is a selection matrix that extracts exactly $r_{ij}$ coordinates.
-Consequently, the maximizers identify the $r_{ij}$-dimensional whitened correlated subspaces $\mathcal{U}_{i\mid j}$ and $\mathcal{U}_{j\mid i}$ up to orthogonal transformations. \end{theorem} \begin{assumption}[First-Order Canonical Dominance] For any pair of views $1 \leq i < j \leq N$ with $\mathrm{rank}(\mathbf{A}_i \mathbf{A}_j^\top) \ge 2$, the strictly positive canonical correlations satisfy $t_{ij,r_{ij}} > t_{ij,1}^2$. \end{assumption} \begin{corollary}[Finite-Dimensional Two-view Subspace Identifiability] Suppose the conditions of \autoref{thm:two_view_identifiability_infinite} hold, along with the First-Order Dominance condition (\autoref{ass:first_order_dominance}).
-For any finite representation dimension $d_{\mathcal{Z}} \ge r_{ij}$, the identifiability guarantees in \autoref{eq:two_view_identifiability_rankaware} hold exactly, where the selection matrix takes the explicit form $\mathbf{P}_{r_{ij}} := [\mathbf{I}_{r_{ij}} \ \mathbf{0}] \in \mathbb{R}^{r_{ij} \times d_{\mathcal{Z}}}$. \end{corollary} \begin{remark}[Spectral separation of higher-order components] The Mehler-Hermite expansion (\autoref{lemma:coupling_density}) decomposes the cross-view coupling into linear and higher-order (nonlinear) polynomial modes. \autoref{ass:first_order_dominance} mathematically ensures that the weakest linear correlation ($t_{ij, r_{ij}}$) strictly exceeds the strongest possible higher-order correlation, which is bounded by $t_{ij, 1}^2$.
-This spectral gap guarantees that in the finite-dimensional regime (\autoref{corollary:two_view_identifiability_finite}), the generalized CCA objective strictly prioritizes the linear components, securely isolating them in the leading $r_{ij}$ coordinates.
-Consequently, the remaining trailing dimensions, i.e., those coordinates with indices $> r_{ij}$, of the learned representations exclusively capture orthogonal linear combinations of the higher-order nonlinear modes of the whitened sources $\mathbf{U}_{ij}(:,1:r_{ij})^\top \mathbf{W}_i \mathbf{s}_i$ and $\mathbf{V}_{ij}(:,1:r_{ij})^\top \mathbf{W}_j \mathbf{s}_j$, as demonstrated by \citet{han2025provable}. \end{remark} \begin{theorem}[Infinite-Dimensional Multi-View Subspace Identifiability] Suppose the conditions of \autoref{thm:two_view_identifiability_infinite} hold for $N \ge 3$ view ensembles and let $\{\tilde{\mathbf{f}}_i^\star\}_{i=1}^N$ be any whitened population maximizer of the generalized CCA objective in \autoref{eq:mvcca_obj}.
-For each view $i$, let $r_i := \dim(\mathcal{U}_i^{\mathrm{mv}})$ and let $\mathbf{U}_i^{\mathrm{mv}} \in \mathbb{R}^{d_{\mathcal{S}_i} \times r_i}$ be an orthonormal basis spanning the multi-view jointly correlated subspace $\mathcal{U}_i^{\mathrm{mv}}$.
+where $\mathbf P_{r_{ij}}$ is a rank-$r_{ij}$ coordinate selector, defined up to the unavoidable within-view orthogonal ambiguity of CCA, that extracts the coordinates corresponding to the pairwise correlated linear Hermite modes.
+Consequently, the maximizers identify the $r_{ij}$-dimensional whitened correlated subspaces $\mathcal{U}_{i\mid j}$ and $\mathcal{U}_{j\mid i}$ up to orthogonal transformations. \end{theorem} \begin{assumption}[First-Order Canonical Dominance] For any pair of views $1 \leq i < j \leq N$ with $\mathrm{rank}(\mathbf{A}_i \mathbf{A}_j^\top) \ge 2$, the strictly positive canonical correlations satisfy $t_{ij,r_{ij}} > t_{ij,1}^2$. \end{assumption} \begin{corollary}[Finite-Dimensional Two-view Subspace Identifiability] Suppose the conditions of \autoref{thm:two_view_identifiability_infinite} hold, along with \autoref{ass:first_order_dominance}.
+For any finite representation dimension $d_{\mathcal{Z}} \ge r_{ij}$, the identifiability guarantees in \autoref{eq:two_view_identifiability_rankaware} hold exactly, where the rank-$r_{ij}$ coordinate selector takes the explicit form $\mathbf{P}_{r_{ij}} := [\mathbf{I}_{r_{ij}} \ \mathbf{0}] \in \mathbb{R}^{r_{ij} \times d_{\mathcal{Z}}}$. \end{corollary} \begin{remark}[Spectral separation of higher-order Hermite modes] The Mehler--Hermite expansion (\autoref{lemma:coupling_density}) decomposes the cross-view coupling into linear and higher-order (nonlinear) polynomial modes. \autoref{ass:first_order_dominance} mathematically ensures that the weakest linear correlation ($t_{ij, r_{ij}}$) strictly exceeds the strongest possible higher-order correlation, which is bounded by $t_{ij, 1}^2$.
+This spectral gap guarantees that in the finite-dimensional regime (\autoref{corollary:two_view_identifiability_finite}), the generalized CCA objective strictly prioritizes the first-order linear Hermite modes, securely isolating them in the leading $r_{ij}$ coordinates.
+In a canonical representative of the whitened solution, the remaining coordinates, i.e., those with indices larger than $r_{ij}$, span higher-order Hermite modes orthogonal to the recovered first-order linear subspace \citep{han2026provable}. \end{remark}